 The Navy has numerous at-sea training and environmental stewardship initiatives.

-AT-SEA TRAINING Military training and testing activities must be as realistic as possible to provide Sailors with the experiences necessary for success and safety.
+- AT-SEA TRAINING Military readiness activities must be as realistic as possible to provide Sailors with the experiences necessary for success and safety.

-SONAR SONAR is an acronym for SOund Navigation And Ranging and is used to find and identify objects in the water.
-Some types of sonar can be used to calculate distance to objects by measuring the time between when a sound wave is sent out and when the reflected sound, or echo, is received.
-Navy Sailors use sonar to detect submerged objects such as submarines and mines.
+- SONAR Originally an acronym for SOund Navigation And Ranging, sonar is a technique used to find and identify objects in the water.
+Some types of sonar can be used in military readiness activities to calculate distance to objects by measuring the time between when a sound wave is sent out and when the reflected sound, or echo, is received.
+Navy Sailors use sonar to detect submerged objects, such as submarines and mines.

-CITY AT SEA Thousands of hard-working Sailors live at sea for months at a time – find out how the Navy responsibly dispose of all the plastic that is generated each day.
+- CITY AT SEA Thousands of hard-working Sailors live at sea aboard Navy vessels for months at a time – find out how the Navy responsibly disposes of all the plastic that is generated each day.

-PROTECTIVE MEASURES The Navy implements protective measures before, during, and after Navy training exercises to reduce potential impacts to marine species.
+- PROTECTIVE MEASURES The Navy implements protective measures before, during, and after military readiness activities to reduce potential impacts to marine species.